 You are probably reading this article because a part of you has always wanted to be a pilot but just never knew how to go about it.
-And now, you feel like you have waited too long to get your license and you are worried that you missed your chance and that your age might work against you.
+And now, you feel like you have waited too long to get your licence and you are worried that you missed your chance and that your age might work against you.
 But guess what?
 You didn’t miss the boat….you were just waiting for the chopper.
 Now is your time.
 Age ain’t nothing but a number and we are here to dispel 3 misconceptions about starting a second career in aviation and why it’s never too late to become a helicopter pilot.
 We’ve also thrown in a few tips to get you started.

 1 – I am too old to start flying.